adeck/filtermen/README.md

 ## Pipeline Structure: ##

 Each of the individual kernels should be described in its own file.
 Main files (i.e. VER\_Main.scala and PolPipe\_Main.scala) will act as final application description importing the individual kernels as necessary.

+Kernels should go in the 'kernels' directory, and tests for each kernel should go in 'tests'.
+New kernels should enumerate the config parameters they use in a comment at the top of the file, and for any parameter with a vague name, the meaning of that parameter should be clarified.
+This is encouraged so that we don't end up needing to define 40 different cryptically-named parameters for the same information in each main file.